noi-techpark/odh-docs/source/howto/generic/sparql-endpoint.rst

 Data Available in the Portal
 ----------------------------

-.. versionchanged:: 2021.06 Add two new `buttons` with new precooked queries for mobility domain.

 The landing page of |odh|\'s SPARQL endpoint contains the following elements:

 1. The buttons in the banner at the top of the page.